-If one of the following parameters or actions in the Servers area of the Systems page is changed, you must Notify Manager for the changes to take effect.
+If one of the following parameters or actions in the Servers area of the Systems page is changed, Manager must be notified for the changes to take effect.

 Some changes only take effect after notifying the Manager, and currently executing requests are complete.